gregg127/anton/docs/docs/05_minecraft.md

       storage: 10Gi
 ```

 This configuration is stored in a separate file and is created once.
-What is worth noting is that PVC is assigned to a specific cluster node.
-Stateful set that will use this PVC will follow that and the application will be deployed on the same node.
+One important thing to note is that the PVC is assigned to a specific cluster node.
+The StatefulSet that uses this PVC will follow that assignment, ensuring the application is deployed on the same node.

 ## Secrets
-There are two environmental variables that I want to keep out of the Git repository:
+There are two environment variables that I want to keep out of the Git repository:

-1. players whitelist that contain usernames and identifiers of players allowed on the server
+1. A players whitelist containing usernames and identifiers of players allowed on the server.
-2. identifier of players that have admin priviliges (operators)
+2. Identifiers of players with admin privileges (operators).

-I decided to keep values of those in YAML **Secret**:
+I decided to store these values in a YAML **Secret**:
 ```yaml
 # minecraft-secrets.yaml
 apiVersion: v1